learnk8s/learnk8s.io/src/provision-cloud-resources/content.md

 Some options give you full integration, and you create resources without noticing that they are not part of the cluster.

-With the Service Catalog, for example, you submit a YAML definition in the cluster the triggers the creation of a managed resource in your cloud provider.
+With the Service Catalog, for example, you submit a YAML definition in the cluster that triggers the creation of a managed resource in your cloud provider.

 Managing resources with Kubernetes feels natural, and you can offer a more consistent and unified experience to the user of your cluster.